antdke/antdke.co/content/posts/2021-01-07--Writing-Is-A-Superpower.md

 <br />

-Today, I had to give a UX research presentation to my boss.
+Today, I gave a UX research presentation to my boss.

 The meeting was at 6:05pm and I didn’t have enough time to create presentation visuals using the research I spent all day doing.